vidhi-khare26/MLAssignment2/README.md

 This is the original image and the details of elements are quite visible in this image.
-Dimensions of the image is 1040 x 780 px taking size 2.50 MB
+Dimensions of the image are 1040 x 780 px , taking size 2.50 MB